Prostate Cancer Awareness – Defeating an Unknown Epidemic

 The Bad News – Anatomy of an Epidemic

 1. Prostate cancer is the most common cancer among men.
-In 2013, over 240,000 men were newly diagnosed with prostate cancer every year – one man every 2.41 minutes
+In 2018, almost 240,000 men will be diagnosed with prostate cancer – one man every 2.41 minutes

 3. Only half of at risk men test annually, and most men that do test do not personally know or track their PSA value, or how it may be changing from one year to the next